 - Styles that Service Studio generates when you use Styles Editor.

-- Inline style you defined in Extended Properties / Attributes.
+- Inline style you define in Attributes or Extended Properties.

-In Mobile, inline CSS is defined in the Attributes part of the properties pane.
+Define your inline CSS in the Attributes part of the properties pane.
+Add the

 OutSystems uses a high-level grid system.
 If you specify the number of columns in the Theme grid settings, the width of elements can be expressed in columns.
 In Margin Left you can use the